nwolverson/atom-ide-purescript/README.md

 ## Tooltips

-Hovering over an identifier will show a tooltip with its type:
+Hovering over an identifier will show a tooltip with its type (only for top level definitions):

 ![Type tooltip](http://nwolverson.github.io/atom-ide-purescript/assets/type-tooltip.png)